U.S. World Business Lifestyle

 • To conduct research, user surveys, and analytics to improve our products, services, and user experience;

-• To help maintain the safety, security, and integrity of our Website, databases, systems, and business operations;
+• To maintain the safety, security, and integrity of our Website, databases, systems, and business operations;

-• To comply with applicable laws and regulations, respond to lawful requests, and enforce our Terms of Use or Terms of Sale;
+• To comply with applicable laws, regulations, and lawful requests, and to enforce our Terms of Use and Terms of Sale;

-• To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, in which personal information may be transferred as part of the transaction;
+• To evaluate or conduct a merger, acquisition, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of assets in which personal information may be transferred as part of the transaction;

 • For internal business records, audits, and compliance reporting;

-• For testing, research, and product or feature development;
+• For testing, research, analytics, and product or feature development;

-We will not collect additional categories of personal information or use the personal information we collect for materially different, unrelated, or incompatible purposes without providing you with notice.
+We do not use personal information for materially different, unrelated, or incompatible purposes without providing appropriate notice and, where required, obtaining consent.

 Legal Bases for Processing (for Users in the European Economic Area, United Kingdom, and Other Applicable Regions)

-If you are located in the European Economic Area (EEA), United Kingdom (UK), or another jurisdiction with similar data protection laws, we process your personal data only when we have a legal basis to do so under applicable law.
-These legal bases may include:
+If you are located in the European Economic Area (EEA), United Kingdom (UK), or another jurisdiction with similar data protection laws, we process your personal data only where we have a lawful basis to do so under applicable law.
+Depending on the circumstances, those legal bases may include:

-• Your Consent - Where you have given us clear and affirmative permission to process your data (e.g., for sending you promotional emails or processing optional information).
+• Consent - Where you have given clear, informed, and affirmative permission for us to process your personal data for a specific purpose (for example, subscribing to marketing communications or consenting to non-essential cookies).

-• Performance of a Contract - When processing your data is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract (e.g., to provide access to a subscription you purchased).
+• Performance of a Contract - Where processing is necessary to perform a contract with you or to take steps at your request before entering into a contract (for example, providing access to a paid subscription or processing a transaction).

-• Legal Obligation - Where processing is necessary to comply with legal obligations (e.g., tax or regulatory requirements).
+• Legal Obligation - Where processing is necessary for compliance with applicable legal or regulatory requirements.

-• Legitimate Interests - Where processing is necessary for our legitimate interests (or those of a third party), and your interests and fundamental rights do not override those interests (e.g., ensuring Website security, fraud prevention, business development, or improving our Services).
+• Legitimate Interests - Where processing is necessary for our legitimate business interests (or those of a third party), provided that such interests are not overridden by your fundamental rights and freedoms.
+This may include website security, fraud prevention, analytics, service improvement, internal administration, and business operations.

-• Vital Interests - In rare cases, where processing is necessary to protect your or another individual’s vital interests.
+• Vital Interests - In limited circumstances, where processing is necessary to protect your vital interests or those of another individual.

 Targeted Advertising and Marketing Communications